 If you notice that there is water pooling near the base of the heater, you definitely have a leak that will need to be repaired professionally.
 The leak also indicates that there could be one of two things that are wrong with the unit, the first is a faulty valve which a plumber should be able to replace.
 The second thing that could be causing the leak is rust, which is why the metal was worn away to a point where a leak occurred.
 If it is indeed rust, you may need to consider water heater replacement instead of repairs.

-No matter what issue you’re facing with your water heater, the friendly and reliable team at Art Plumbing, AC & Electric has you covered.
+No matter what issue you’re facing with your water heater, the friendly and reliable team at Art Plumbing, Air Conditioning & Electric has you covered.
 Depending on whether your heater needs to be repaired or replaced, getting your unit checked out by one of our expert plumbers means you’ll be equipped with the information needed to decide on the best possible course of action for you.
 If you have any questions related to your water heater call us today at 1-800-475-1504.

 For Immediate Emergency Assistance Call 1-800-475-1504